 |Brand monitoring via social listening

 2. Sentiment Analysis is probably that parent of market research that it idolizes on.
 The vogue is to

 track everything positive/negative/neutral being said about anything on earth and social media is the usual resort.

-- Data coverage– This is extremely important given the competition around but fairly difficult due to the dynamism in content.
+This is extremely important given the competition around but fairly difficult due to the dynamism in content.
 DaaS providers have technologies in place and learnings that come from previous experiences, so they have already crossed this barrier.
 To ensure that nothing was amiss, some research firms have multiple data vendors.
 When you do it yourself, catching up with changing data is resource-intensive.

-- They already do it for others – since they have already built a platform that caters to many other similar companies, most of the efforts get balanced out.
+Since they have already built a platform that caters to many other similar companies, most of the efforts get balanced out.
 So why re-invent the wheel when such a solution is more cost-effective and much less painful.

 |Do it yourself vs. give me the best!